California Epidemiologic Investigation Service Fellowship Program

 - To assist local health departments in emergency outbreak and other field of epidemiology investigations, if the opportunity arises.

-Cal-EIS is a one- or two-year program for promising epidemiologists to gain hands-on experience working with an epidemiologist preceptor in either local or state health departments in California.
+Cal-EIS is a one-year program for promising epidemiologists to gain hands-on experience working with an epidemiologist preceptor in either local or state health departments in California.